 Next, import the APT file named cube_5_sides_part_1.apt.
 After this, import the second APT file named cube_5_sides_part_2.apt and mark the checkbox Append as seen below:

-Click on CONFIGURE.
+Finally click on CONFIGURE.
 What this function does is to interpolate the toolpath from the chained APT files with a maximum linear distance of 20mm and a maximum orientation change of 30 degrees between the targets.
 With smaller distances between the targets in both linear and orientation directions it will be easier for IRBCAM to solve the path and to reduce the risk of unwanted movements between the targets and collisions.
-After Configure Max Distance with the settings above, the number of targets will increase from 37 to 290.

 To make sure that we have an extra buffer distance to the joint limits in this example, we increase all the distances to the joint limits to 2.0 degrees, as shown below.
 These settings are found in the menu File - Settings - Station.